aws-snippets/sam-apiloadtest/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders:

-- functions - Code for the application's Lambda functions to check the value of, buy, or sell shares of a stock.
+- functions - Code for the application's Lambda functions to create and delete test users, and trigger authorized requests for API Gateway endpoint.
-- statemachines - Definition for the state machine that orchestrates the stock trading workflow.
+- statemachines - Definition for the state machine that orchestrates the load testing workflow.
-- tests - Unit tests for the Lambda functions' application code.
 - template.yaml - A template that defines the application's AWS resources.

 This example creates a Stepfunction workflow that sets up the infrastructure for running a load test with Cognito users against an API Gateway endpoint that is configured to use Cognito authorizer.